harrowm/AtomulatorOSX/README.md

 ## TODO Building

-- Need to make the library pathing version-independent for easier building
+- Determine the easiest way to build for both x86_64 and arm64 targets on a single machine
+-

 # Credits